How to Sell Groceries on Amazon

 A company that I have personally used, along with many other Amazon sellers, is called Frontier Co-Op Wholesale.
 They’re a legitimate wholesale distributor of thousands of products.
 Most importantly, Amazon accepts their invoices.

-Your first step to selling products from Frontier is to create a membership account with them if you don’t already have one.
+Your first step is to selling products from Frontier is to create a membership account with them if you don’t already have one.

 To open an account, you’ll need to provide them with your taxpayer information via your TIN, EIN, or SSN.
 Once they approve your account, you can start buying!
 Per Amazon’s verification requirement, you’ll need to purchase at least 10 units of a grocery product.